vanus-labs/vanus/deploy/aws-eks/README.md

-# How to deploy Vanus to AWS EKS
+# How to deploy Vanus on AWS EKS